Bank-Builder/bashic/CONTROL_FLOW_IMPLEMENTATION_PLAN.md

 4. **Program control** (CLEAR, NEW, RUN)

 ## Testing Strategy
-- Add test cases to regression.bas for each new feature
+- Add test cases to tests/regression.bas for each new feature
 - Create focused test files in tests/ for development
 - Ensure no regression in existing functionality
 - Test edge cases and error conditions

 ## Success Criteria
 - All control flow statements from specification work correctly
-- regression.bas includes tests for all new features
+- tests/regression.bas includes tests for all new features
 - No existing functionality is broken
 - Code follows established patterns and reuses existing helpers